D-LiFT: Improving LLM-based Decompiler Backend via Code Quality-driven Fine-tuning: Conclusion

 \section{Conclusion}

-We design \sys, an automatic decompilation pipeline with an LLM-based back-end that is fine-tuned using reinforcement learning to improve the quality of the decompiled code, adhering to the principle of {\em preserving accuracy while improving readability}.
+We design \sys, an enhanced decompiler-LLM pipeline with a fine-tuned LLM using code quality-aware RL to improve the quality of the decompiled code, adhering to the principle of {\em preserving accuracy while improving readability}.
 We propose \syss, an integrated scoring mechanism designed specifically for decompilation recovery tasks.
 We implement \sys based on Ghidra and fine-tune three LLMs, and achieve significant decompiled code improvement for widely used benchmark functions.
 Compared to the baseline LLMs, on average, our fine-tuned LLMs improve the quality of 55.3\% more functions.
-Moreover, for functions that are accurately decompiled, when choosing the best output among the baseline model, the fine-tuned model (i.e., \sys), and the original decompiled code, we find that on average, 47.3\% of the top-scoring functions come from \sys, whereas only 20.9\% come from the baseline model.
+Overall, \sys generates 68.2\% better quality functions than the native decompiler, where 47.3\% of functions come from the \syss-driven fine-tuned model and only 20.9\% from the baseline model.